-The popularity of a ULIPs exists because of it’s dual-natured benefits.
-The amount you invest in a ULIP gets divided in two parts – one pays for the life cover, and the remaining is invested in the fund you choose.
-ULIP offers debt, equity, or a combination of both funds.
+The popularity of ULIPs exists because of it’s dual-natured benefits.
+The amount you invest in a ULIP gets divided in two parts – one pays for the life cover, and the remaining is invested in the funds you choose.
+ULIP offers debt, equity, or a combination of both.
 Your choice depends on your premium affordability, risk appetite and future goals.

 One of ULIP’s winning features is the ULIP tax deduction structure, which helps you save on taxes!